Skip to main content

 In Australian litigation, the appeal process allows parties to challenge a legal decision they believe was incorrect.
 However, not all cases can proceed directly to a full appeal.
 Depending on the nature of the case and the court involved, some parties must first obtain leave (permission) before appealing.
-Understanding the key differences between a full appeal and a leave-to-appeal application is essential for anyone considering legal action.
+Understanding the key differences between a full appeal and a leave-to-appeal application is essential for anyone considering legal action with the support of experienced litigation lawyers.
 This article takes a detailed glance at both procedures, their relevance, and under what circumstances each is used in Australian courts.

 What is an Appeal in Litigation?